hood-network/patchcord/README.md

 ## Caveats

 - Unit testing is incomplete.
-- Currently, are no plans to support voice chat.
+- Currently, there are no plans to support voice chat.
 - You must figure out how to connect to a Litecord instance.
 Litecord will not distribute official client code from Discord nor provide ways to modify the official client.